Radclyffe Hall: Later years and death

-Hall lived with Troubridge in London and, during the 1930s, in the small town of Rye, East Sussex, noted for its many writers, including her contemporary the novelist E. F. Benson.
+Hall lived with Una Troubridge in London and, during the 1930s, in the small town of Rye, East Sussex, noted for its many writers, including her contemporary the novelist E. F. Benson.
 Hall also was involved in affairs with other women throughout the years, including the actress Ethel Waters.

 In 1930, Hall received the Gold Medal of the Eichelberger Humane Award.
-She was a member of the PEN club, the council of the Society for Psychical Research and a fellow of the Zoological Society.
+She was a member of the PEN club, the council of the Society for Psychical Research, and a fellow of the Zoological Society.
 In 1997 Hall was listed at No. 16 in the top 500 lesbian and gay heroes in The Pink Paper.

 On holiday around 1934, Troubridge contracted enteritis.
 Evguenia Souline, a Russian nurse, was hired to care for her.
 Hall and Souline ended up having an affair, which Troubridge knew about and painfully tolerated.
 It unsettled Troubridge deeply, but she remained with Hall.

 In 1943, Hall was diagnosed with cancer of the rectum.
 Operations were unsuccessful and she died at the age of 63.
 Her body is buried in a vault in the Circle of Lebanon on the western side of Highgate Cemetery at the entrance of the chamber of the Batten family, where Mabel is also buried.